Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to find a recipe for dinner. <!-- Testing Random Recipe -->
 + I want to use my smart phone or tablet as a recipe book. <!-- Testing Text Coss Out Function -->
 + I want to find a new chicken dish to cook. <!-- Testing All_Recipe And Recipe_List Pagination-->
-+ I want a place to leave a recipe so I can easily find it later. <!-- Testing Recipe Upload --> <!-- Tests Create and Read from C.R.U.D. -->
++ I want a place to leave a recipe so I can easily find it later. <!-- Testing Recipe Upload -->
 + I want help deciding what to cook for dinner and I like a specific chef's recipes. <!-- Testing Search Chef Name -->
 + I want a easy-to-make recipe. <!-- Testing Browse Button for Lazy Favorites Recipes -->
-+ I can't remember the name of a recipe that i liked on the Fat Raccoon and I want to find it again. <!-- Testing Recipe Favorites Function --><!-- Tests edit from C.R.U.D. -->
++ I can't remember the name of a recipe that i liked on the Fat Raccoon and I want to find it again. <!-- Testing Recipe Favorites Function -->
-+ I want an easy-to-read recipe layout while I'm cooking. <!-- Testing Text Coss Out Function - testing function already satisfied -->
++ I want an easy-to-read recipe layout while I'm cooking. <!-- Testing Text Coss Out Function - testing function already satisfied --> <!-- ---------------------------------------remove  -->
 + I lack confidence in my cooking ability and need help. <!-- Testing Lessons Index Cards -->
-+ I've decided I don't like my user bio or avatar anymore and want to change them. <!-- Tests update of user information/avatar --> <!-- Tests update from C.R.U.D. -->
++ I've decided I don't like my user bio or avatar anymore and want to change them. <!-- Tests update of user information/avatar -->
-+ I've uploaded a recipe I don't like anymore and I want to remove it. <!-- Tests for deletion of recipe --><!-- Tests delete from C.R.U.D. -->
++ I've uploaded a recipe I don't like anymore and I want to remove it. <!-- Tests for deletion of recipe --><!-- Tests C.R.U.D. -->
 + I deleted my recipe but I forgot to unfavorite it.
-Now I want to remove it from my profile page. <!-- Tests delete button for favorites/recents in profile --> <!-- Tests edit from C.R.U.D. -->
+Now I want to remove it from my profile page's **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections. <!-- Tests delete button for favorites/recents in profile -->

 ### Developer Goals
-+ As a school project, this site was developed using as little 3rd party code as possible (ex. carousel logic was written by developer and Bootstrap's version was not used on purpose).
++ As a school project, this application was developed using as little 3rd party code as possible (ex. carousel logic was written by developer and Bootstrap's version was not used on purpose).
 This was a deliberate choice to help the developer gain a better understanding of how languages such as JS and Python function and not done out of ignorance.

-+ I want to showcase my Python abilities.
++ I want to showcase my Python abilities, by:
     + Importing Python libraries (Ex. datetime, random, etc...).
-    + Using Flask's dependencies, such as: flash, render_template, redirect, request, session, and url_for.
+    + Using Flask's dependencies, such as: `flash`, `render_template`, `redirect`, `request`, `session`, and `url_for`.
-        + Using these dependencies in advanced ways.
-One such example is using a single Jinja template for multiple functions.
-This can be seen on:
+    + Using a single Jinja template for multiple functions (Ex. `add_edit_recipe.html` uses the same template to create and modify a recipe).
-            + (Ex. `add_edit_recipe.html`)
-            + (Ex. `base.html`)
-            + (Ex. `recipes.html`)
-    + Using Pymongo (Flask - MongoDB).
+    + Using Pymongo to communicate with MongoDB database.
     + Creating Python validation logic, which:
         + Checks filetype submitted.
         + Checks max and min character length.
         + Checks for allowed characters.
     + Creating a callable function library instead of repeating code.
     + Minimizing function length.
+    + Using a random number generator to randomly select recipes.
     + Using if expressions, that:
         + Replace blank sections (missing database data) with filler templates.
         + Add a specific banner on random recipe.
         + etc....
     + Using for expressions, that:
         + Generate list data for recipe lists, recipe ingredient lists, recipe step lists, etc....
-    + Using a random number generator to randomly select recipes.

-+ I want to showcase my JS abilities.
++ I want to showcase my JS abilities, by:
     + Creating carousel JS logic.
     + Creating pagination JS logic.
     + Creating validation JS logic that: